 Application for Graduation

 The Application for Graduation serves as official notification to the Registrar of the student’s planned graduation date and also generates the ordering of the student’s diploma and other commencement-related notifications.
 Students should apply for graduation upon earning 87 hours.
 An official review of the student’s record is performed to verify remaining degree requirements only upon receipt of the application for graduation.
-The Office of Records and Registration will notify students upon audit completion through the graduation remaining requirements letter.
+The Office of Records and Registration will notify students and advisers via email upon audit completion to check DegreeWorks, the online Degree Progress Rerpot.

-The remaining requirements letter serves as a written understanding between the university and the student of remaining degree requirements.
+The Degree Progress Report serves as a notification to the student of remaining degree requirements.
 A new degree review is required if a student has a change of major, minor, or concentration.
-It is the student’s responsibility to notify the Records Office of such changes.
+It is the student’s responsibility to notify their Student Services Office as well as the Office or Records and Registration of such changes.
 If a student is not enrolled at Winthrop for one calendar year, the review is void and will require completion of a new application for graduation.

 A $50 graduation fee is assessed at the time of the submission of the graduation application to the Office of Records and Registration.
 Failure to file an application as specified below will result in an additional late fee.
 The application deadlines are February 1 for August and December graduation and September 15 for May graduation.
 If the application is filed after the deadline, a $25 penalty is assessed.
 After the deadline for the next commencement has passed, a $50 penalty is assessed.